 7.4.6.
 Terrain Intersection Curves

 An important issue in city modelling is the integration of 3D objects and the terrain.
 Problems arise if 3D objects float over or sink into the terrain.
-This is particularly the case when terrains and 3D objects in different LODs are combined, when the terrain and 3D models are updated independently from each other, or when they come from different data providers [Kolbe & Gröger 2003].
+This is particularly the case when terrain and 3D objects in different LODs are combined, when the terrain and 3D models are updated independently from each other, or when they come from different data providers [Kolbe & Gröger 2003].
 To overcome this problem, the TerrainIntersectionCurve (TIC) of a 3D object is introduced.
-These curves denote the exact position, where the terrain touches the 3D object (see Figure 10).
-TICs can be applied to all CityGML feature types that are derived from AbstractPhysicalSpace, for example, buildings, bridges, tunnels, but also city furniture, vegetation, and generic city objects.
+These curves denote the exact position where the terrain touches the 3D object (see Figure 10).
+TICs can be applied to all CityGML feature types that are derived from AbstractPhysicalSpace, such as buildings, bridges, tunnels, but also city furniture, vegetation, and generic city objects.

-If, for example, a building has a courtyard, the TIC consists of two closed rings: one ring representing the courtyard boundary, and one which describes the building’s outer boundary.
+If, for example, a building has a courtyard, the TIC consists of two closed rings: One ring representing the courtyard boundary, and one which describes the building’s outer boundary.
 This information can be used to integrate the building and a terrain by ‘pulling up’ or ‘pulling down’ the surrounding terrain to fit the TerrainIntersectionCurve.
 The digital terrain model (DTM) may be locally warped to fit the TIC.
 By this means, the TIC also ensures the correct positioning of textures or the matching of object textures with the DTM.
 Since the intersection with the terrain may differ depending on the LOD, a 3D object may have different TerrainIntersectionCurves for all LODs.

 Figure 10.
 TerrainIntersectionCurve for a building (left, black) and a tunnel object (right, red).
 The tunnel’s hollow space is sealed by a triangulated ClosureSurface (graphic: IGG Uni Bonn).